bit-shift-io/the-great-cook-up/seafood-sticks.md

 ## Method

 1. Mix batter and coat sticks well
-2. Shallow deep fry in a small pan for 1-2 min till golden brown
+2. Shallow deep fry, medium-low or they can burn on the bottom of the pan.
+In a small pan for 1-2 min till golden brown

 ## Notes